Hōryū-ji: Kudara Kannon

-The origin of the statue is veiled in mystery.
-Ancient catalogs for Hōryūji's treasures, even one written in the late Kamakura period, never mention it.
-The first surviving record which referred to it was from 1698 C.E. and implies that it was moved from somewhere sometime after the Kamakura period.
+The origin of the statue is unclear.
+It is not mentioned in ancient catalogs for Hōryūji's treasures, even ones written in the late Kamakura period.
+The first surviving record which references it was from 1698 CE and implies that it was moved from somewhere after the Kamakura period.
 The record calls it Kokūzō Bosatsu (Ākāśagarbha Bodhisattva), not Kannon Bosatsu (Guanyin), and says "it came from Baekje, but was made in India."
-At least in the Edo period, no official records remained about its origin, which continues to be shrouded in legend.
+From at least the Edo period, no official records remained about its origin.

-Although it is referred to as the Kudara Kannon today, its name in the oral tradition was Kokūzō Bosatsu.
-In 1911, a crown created for the statue was discovered in a storehouse of Hōryūji.
-The crown was characterized with a curved Amitabha, a typical attribute for Kannon statues.
-Since then, it has been commonly known to be a depiction of Kannon.
-The name Kudara Kannon firstly appeared in a book published in 1917.

-Today, it is widely accepted that the statue was made in Japan.
-The statue is carved from camphor, which was a very typical medium for Japanese Buddhist sculptures in the 7th century.
+Some modern-day investigations suggest that the statue was made in Japan during the Asuka period.
+The statue is carved from Camphora officinarum (a species of evergreen tree that is native to China south of the Yangtze River, Taiwan, southern Japan, Korea, India, and Vietnam), which was a typical medium for Japanese Buddhist sculptures in the 7th century.
+The base of the statue and the water bottle it holds are made of Japanese hinoki cypress, a species endemic to Japan.
 Furthermore, the style of flower ornaments in the crown closely resemble those of Guze Kannon and the Four Devas in the Kondō.

-The influences on the style could stem from a variety of places.
-The Northern Qi, Northern Zhou or Sui dynasties are all possibilities.
-The relative rarity of surviving Chinese Buddhist sculptures makes it difficult to pinpoint the potential influences on the sculpture from China.
+Influences on this style could stem from the Northern Qi, Northern Zhou or Sui dynasties; however, the relative rarity of surviving Chinese Buddhist sculptures makes it difficult to pinpoint potential influences from China.

 Murals

-The murals of the kondō comprise fifty walls; four larger walls, eight mid-sized walls and thirty-eight small wall areas inside the building.
-The original murals were removed after the fire incident in 1949 and are kept in a non-public treasure house.
-Twenty small wall paintings, unscathed from the 1949 fire, are in their original places while reproductions replaced the parts that were removed due to damage.
+The murals of the kondō comprise fifty walls; four larger walls, eight mid-sized walls, and thirty-eight small walls inside the building.
+The original murals were removed after the 1949 fire and are kept in a non-public treasure house.
+Twenty small wall paintings, unscathed from the 1949 fire, are in their original places, while reproductions have replaced the damaged sections.

 It is generally believed that the paintings on the large walls represent the Pure Land (浄土 jōdo) with Shaka, Amida, Miroku and Yakushi Nyorai Buddhas.
-Some of the artistic choices, including the way the robes are modeled, are similar to murals found in Ajanta Caves (India) or Dunhuang (China.)
-Also observed are Tang and Indian flavors of the Bosatsu and Kannon drawn on the sides of the Amida.
+Some of the artistic choices, including the way the robes are modeled, are similar to murals found in Ajanta Caves (India) or Dunhuang (China).
+Also observed are Tang and Indian variants of the Bosatsu and Kannon drawn on the sides of the Amida.

-Judging from the early Tang influences, the present day consensus on the time of creation of the paintings is end of the 7th century.
-Thus ruling out the possibilities of authorship by those early 7th-century figures who were once believed to be the creator, e.g. Tori or Donchō, there is no clear or accepted author of this work.
+Judging from the early Tang influences, contemporary consensus is that the murals were created at the end of the 7th century.
+This ruled out some 7th-century figures as its creator, such as Tori or Donchō, and there is currently no widely accepted artist for the murals.